openvswitch/ovs/INSTALL.XenServer.md

    ./configure; make dist` in the Git tree.
 You cannot run this in the DDK VM, because it lacks tools that are necessary to bootstrap the Open vSwitch distribution.
-Instead, you must run this on a machine that has the tools listed in [INSTALL.md] as prerequisites for building from a Git tree.
+Instead, you must run this on a machine that has the tools listed in [INSTALL.rst] as prerequisites for building from a Git tree.

 2. Copy the distribution tarball into /usr/src/redhat/SOURCES inside